tnptm/Django-select-menu/README.md

 $ python manage.py runserver
 ```

-Then you can go with browser to `localhost:8000/admin/` (usually default for Django page) and add as meny projects as you like.
+Then you can go with browser to `localhost:8000/admin/` and add as meny projects as you like.